JohnRPB/Open-Meta-Project/README.md

 Features that will be developed in the future:

+* Non-graphical modules that allow access to statistical model outputs
 * Ability to browse profiles of other users
 * Ability to "fork" a user's analysis and edit it
 * Support for changing parameters of analyses on another user's page (in non-permanent, exploratory way)